ermalaliraj/ejbconcurrency/README.md

 * [Isolation Levels] - Real example of _Dirty Read_, _Phantom Read_ and _Non Repeatable Read_
 * [Reentrant Lock] - Simple explanation of reentrant locks in Java.
 * [OptimisticLockException] - Example when OptimisticLockException is thrown.
-* [@Stateless or @Singleton instead of static helper class?]: Stackoverflow post.
+* [@Stateless or @Singleton instead of static helper class?]
+Stackoverflow post.
 Why this project.
 * [Why Stateless session beans?] - Stackoverflow post.
 See _BalusC_ and _user698226_ answers.
-* [Is EntityManager really thread-safe?]: - Stackoverflow post.
+* [Is EntityManager really thread-safe?] - Stackoverflow post.
 See the accepted answer.

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)